mmhelloworld/idris-jvm/README.md

 * `$ bin/idrisjvm pythag.idr -o pythag`
 * `$ java -cp ~/.idrisjvm/idris-jvm-runtime-1.0-SNAPSHOT.jar:pythag main.Main`

-## Status / Future improvements
+## Status

 * All Idris types are supported.
+Idris `Int` is mapped to Java primitive `int`.
+Idris `String` is mapped to Java `String`.
 Idris `Integer` is represented as Java `BigInteger`.
 Idris `Double` is mapped to Java `double`.
 Idris `Bits8`, `Bits16`, `Bits32` are mapped to Java `int`.
 Idris `Bits64` is mapped to Java `long`.
-* **FFI - Calling Java from Idris:** Currently from Idris, invoking Java static methods, instance methods, constructors are all supported.
+* **FFI - Calling Java from Idris:** From Idris, invoking Java static methods, instance methods, constructors are all supported.
+See [here](https://github.com/mmhelloworld/idris-jvm/blob/master/test/tests/ffi/ffi.idr) for an example.
-* **FFI: Calling Idris from Java:** Idris functions can also be exported as Java instance methods, static methods and constructors.
+* **FFI: Calling Idris from Java:** Idris functions can be exported as Java instance methods, static methods and constructors.
 The exported class with Idris implementations can also extend a Java class and implement interfaces.
-Idris types (monomorphic, ex: `List Int`) can also be exported as a Java class.
+It can also have static and instance fields and the field values can be set from Idris.
+Idris types (monomorphic, for example, `List Int`) can also be exported as a Java class.
 See [here](https://github.com/mmhelloworld/idris-jvm/blob/master/test/tests/ffi/ffi.idr) for an example.
-JVM arrays are not yet supported.
 * **Tail recursion** is eliminated using JVM's `GOTO`.
 For the following code, `sum 50000` wouldn't blow up the stack.
     ```idris
     sum : Nat -> Nat